ddkpham/lucid-images/cmpt383.md

 manually.
 Feel free to email me if you are having issues `dpa35@sfu.ca`.
 You may have to start the go server and python server manually.
 PM2 is managing my front end server so we do not have to worry about that.

+comment out lines 178 - 191 of chef script in `cookbooks/polyglot/recipes/default.rb`.
+These are lines associated with running both the go server and python server.

+Re-provision VM.

+`vagrant provision`

 `vagrant ssh`

 1. Start up Go RabbitMQ server.
 If successful, (You should see "Awaiting RPC requests") go to step 4.